kavierkoo/Basic-Crypto-Converter/Readme.txt

 		- Base64 Encode/Decode
 		- Hash (MD5,SHA1,SHA224,SHA256,SHA384,SHA512)

 More crypto will be add once I have time.
-The program is designed by Kavier Koo as I am too lazy to look for online converter whenever I need one.
+The program is designed by me (Kavier) as I am too lazy to look for online converter whenever I need one so decided to build one for the ease of convenient as well as to learn more about python and crpyto encoding/decoding/hashing.